MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ## Ratings in Adaptive Cards

-In Adaptive Card, you can add ratings using the [`Input.Rating`](#inputrating) property that allow users to provide rating or use the [`Rating`](#rating) property to view the ratings.
+In Adaptive Card, you can enable ratings using the [`Input.Rating`](#inputrating) property that allows users to provide ratings.
+You can also use the [`Rating`](#rating) property that allows users to view the ratings.

-* The rating input allows users to provide feedback or preferences in a visually appealing manner.
-* The read-only star rating enables you to show user ratings or performance metrics.

 ### Input.Rating

-The `Input.Rating` property displays a star rating that allows users to hover over the stars and select a rating.
+The `Input.Rating` property displays a star rating that allows users to select a rating.
 To allow users to select half star, you can set the `allowHalfSteps` property to `true`.

 # [Desktop](#tab/desktop3)